ruchanimbalkar/countries-app-fall-2025/version-0/README.md

 Finished all the steps above?
 Amazing!
 Keep leveling up by tackling these next challenges:
 1. 🏆 Create the form on the SavedCountries page based on this [Figma Design for the Form](https://www.figma.com/design/YuEMNteoQic0h6RRiYprpV/Countries-API-Project?node-id=1-329&t=eKfO5eJcdQC03CrI-4)
-2. 🏆 Deploy your `version-0` folder to Netlify by [following this Netlify guide](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.jnwta4jrhylr#heading=h.scmsi7a6s9yz)
-3. 🏆 Sort the countries on the Home page in alphabetical order
+2. 🏆 Sort the countries on the Home page in alphabetical order